DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Results

 \paragraph{Calibration Data}

-Much like previous work that examines the behavior of neurons to dictate neuron alignment or pruning \cite{singh2020model, ainsworthgit, ashkboos2024slicegpt}, our method uses a small amount of relevant calibration data (~262K tokens) to determine the behavior of individual neurons.
-We evaluate the sensitivity of our method to the amount of calibration data used by testing the use of only 65K tokens, 131K tokens, 262K tokens, and 524K tokens to compute transportation maps.
+Similar to prior work that examines the behavior of neurons for alignment or pruning \cite{singh2020model, ainsworthgit, ashkboos2024slicegpt}, our method uses a small amount of relevant calibration data (128 samples) to determine the behavior of individual neurons.
+We evaluate the sensitivity of our method to the amount of calibration data used by testing the use of 32 samples, 64 samples, 128 tokens, and 256 samples to compute transportation maps.
 Results are shown in Figure \ref{fig:ablate_data_amt}.

-While \method~ is not notably sensitive to the amount of calibration data used, we recommend using at least $2^{17}$ or 131K tokens for computing transport maps.
+While \method~ is not notably sensitive to the amount of calibration data used, we recommend using at least 64 samples for computing transport maps.
 This robustness is a strength, as computing the cost matrices $C$ from Equation \ref{eq:1} can become computationally expensive with large datasets.
 Additionally, this robustness suggests that a small amount of exemplar data is sufficient to capture meaningful neuron behavior, as reflected in the generalization ability of our compressed models.